iivanoo/covid-apps-observer/data/data_es/reports/resources/org.who.infoapp___2.2.0/report.md

 > Esta en ingles no sirve para nada<br> :date: __2020-05-09 22:28:50__

 > Haber si se toman la molestia de publicar en español latinoamericano, mnf<br> :date: __2020-05-07 03:04:32__

-> WHO officials please believe the Spanish dislike of this APP.
-Many of us who are Spanish-speaking and English is a barrier that makes it difficult to understand the information.<br> :date: __2020-05-07 02:59:27__